celery/celery/docs/internals/worker.rst

 Introduction
 ============

-The worker consists of 4 main components: the broker listener, the scheduler, the mediator and the task pool.
+The worker consists of 4 main components: the consumer, the scheduler, the mediator and the task pool.
 All these components runs in parallel working with two data structures: the ready queue and the ETA schedule.